-Looking for more Instant Pot recipes?
-Try this Instant Pot Greek Yogurt, my absolute favorite recipe that I make every week.
-For more quick Instant Pot dinners, try this Instant Pot Enchilada Rice or Instant Pot Mac and Cheese.
-If you try this Instant Pot Risotto, leave a comment and review below and let me know how it worked out for you!
+Looking for more Instant Pot grain-based recipes?
+Try this Instant Pot Enchilada Rice, Instant Pot Mushroom Farro Risotto, Instant Pot Mushroom Wild Rice Soup, or Instant Pot Rice & Beans!
+If you try this recipe for Instant Pot Risotto, leave a comment and review below and let me know how it worked out for you!

 Instant Pot Risotto